turbot/steampipe-docs/docs/cloud/integrations/vscode.md

 <img src="/images/docs/cloud/vscode-add-connection.png" />
 </div>

-Once you're connected to Steampipe Cloud, you can access the installed plugins and its tables from the PostgreSQL explorer.
-Here we use the AWS plugin.
-Now select and run the `aws_ebs_volume` table.
-VS Code will display the table's schema and preview the data.
-The data can be exported in a json, xml and csv format if required.
+Once you're connected to Steampipe Cloud, the PostgreSQL Explorer can access the tables available in your workspace.
+Here we'll use the AWS connection and query the `aws_ebs_volume` table.
+VS Code displays the table's schema and previews its data.
+You can export the data to JSON, XML, or CSV.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/vscode-ebs-volume-data.png" />